Sir Quixote of the Moors: Plot

-Unauthorised US ending
+Unauthorised American ending

 A pirated version of the book published in the United States significantly changed Buchan's ending by adding without his knowledge an unauthorised final paragraph:

 I cannot recall my thoughts during that ride: I seem not to have thought at all.
 All I know is that in about an hour there came to my mind, as from a voice, the words: ‘Recreant!
 Fool!’ and I turned back.

 It is this unauthorised US version that has been digitised by Project Gutenberg and FadedPage.

 Critical reception

 Although Sir Quixote received little review coverage on publication, what it did receive was generally good.
 One reviewer noted that Buchan's anachronistic tendency to scrutinise motive "lifts the romance far above such ingenious trifling as ...
 Hope's Prisoner of Zenda".

 David Daniell in The Interpreter's House (1975) stated that while Sir Quixote is "an uncomfortable book" it is nevertheless "a little masterpiece, astonishingly percipient for an adolescent Victorian".
 Daniell perceived a difference between Buchan's "literary" and "observed" landscapes, with the former being that of a writer who has read a great deal of French romance, or who has nicely compressed Sir Walter Scott.
 Buchan's observed Scottish landscape, on the other hand, is quite different: he has seen it, and has brooded on the words for it.
 Daniell also commended Buchan's understanding of the power of religious experience, forced to a dilemma without solution, the awakening of passion and the loss of innocence; these he considered to be the characteristics of a story by Henry James".

 Writing for the John Buchan Society website, Ronald Hargreaves suggested that the novel exhibits many of the notable features of Buchan's later works, including compelling descriptions, narrative pace, skilful storytelling, and concepts of honour and duty.
 The idea of the nobility of sacrifice is central, as it would be many years later in Buchan's last work, Sick Heart River.